GameMill/StackOBot/README.md

 ## Installation

-To get started with UnrealSharp-Cropout, follow these steps:
+To get started with UnrealSharp-StackOBot, follow these steps:

 1. **Clone the Repository**

 2. **Set Up UnrealSharp**:
-    - Clone the UnrealSharp repository into the `Plugins` folder located in the root directory of the UnrealSharp-Cropout project:
+    - Clone the UnrealSharp repository into the `Plugins` folder located in the root directory of the UnrealSharp-StackOBot project:

 3. **Build and Run the Project**:
     - Open the C++ solution file (`.sln`) located in the project directory.